Automatic build triggering

 Build triggers can be configured in App settings > Build triggers.

-Targeting specific branches
+Tracking specific branches

-The branches targeted for building are selected by entering branch patterns and including or excluding the matching branches.
+The branches tracked for building are selected by entering branch patterns and including or excluding the matching branches.
 Note that you can either enter the exact name of the branch to select it or use the wildcard symbols listed in the table below to select more than one branch with one pattern.

 To add a new branch pattern: